Pool Pumps & Pool Filters

 - The maintenance steps

 These will help you to determine the speed and power required to pump your pool water most efficiently, and what kind of pump will be easiest for you to maintain.

 Running the Pump

 There are two main considerations for running your pool pump:

 Chemical Demand: Since UV rays from the sun remove chlorine from the water, the highest chemical demand is typically during the daytime.
 Most methods of chlorination require the use of the pump.

 Energy Cost: Electrical costs may be higher during the daytime, making it more cost-effective to run the pump at night.
-Through the Save on Energy Program, you can now receive a $400 rebate when you purchase an energy-efficient variable-speed pump.

 The water in your pool should be pumped through the filter system at least once a day, and the average system circulates the water two to three times a day.
 You can safely run your pump for about 12 hours a day to run all the water in your pool through the system at least once—and the more you can run the pump, the better.